$\Lambda$-Wright--Fisher processes with general selection and opposing environmental effects: fixation and coexistence: Main results

-\begin{remark}[When can balancing selection maintain genetic diversity] In our framework, balancing selection~\citep{hedrick2007balancing} can be modeled, for example, by choosing~$\sigma(x)=1-2x$.
-Consider the situation with no environmental effects (i.e. $\mu= 0$).
-If then $\Lambda\in \cM_f([0,1])$ is such that then balancing selection maintains genetic variation.
+\mofe{According to Theorem~\ref{thm:accessibility_condition}(3), balancing selection maintains genetic variation in this context}.
 Thus, our result adds another argument to the long lasting controversy between the `(neo)classical' and `balance' school in explaining the observed abundance of genetic variation in natural populations~\citep{Beatty1987}. \end{remark}

 \begin{remark}[Coexistence requires frequency-dependent selection] If $(\Lambda,\mu,\sel)\in\Theta_3$, then $\sel$ is not constant.
 To see this, consider $(\Lambda,\mu,\tilde{\sel})\in\Theta$ with $\tilde{\sel}$ constant.
 Then,